Stuttgart Accelerator Program: fintogether

 Dirk Lehmann

 How can you prepare your pitch even faster and achieve better results at the same time?
-Is it possible to do that in just one day?
-In his intensive workshop, pitch trainer Dirk Lehmann teaches how to inform your audience, but also how to get your target group to act and get the support you need.
-The teams learned how to present properly and thereby generate enthusiasm among the audience.
-For example, how do you introduce your startup in one sentence?
-Being clear about such things helps to define your target group more clearly, Lehmann's tip said.
+Is it possible to do this in just one day?
+In his intensive workshop, pitch trainer Dirk Lehmann teaches you how to inform your audience, but also how to get your target group to take action and get the support you need.
+The teams learned how to present properly and thus generate enthusiasm among the audience.
+For example, how do you introduce your start-up in one sentence?
+According to Lehmann's tip, being clear about such things helps to define your own target group more clearly.

 Week 1